saeee2510/Hate-Speech-Comments-NLP/README.md

 ## Dataset

-The dataset has been taken from Conversation AI.
+The dataset has been taken from https://conversationai.github.io/.

 It consists of three files: